 Along with "logic" and "physics," "ethics" appeared for the first time in the school of Plato.
-These disciplines arose at a time when thinking was becoming "philosophy," philosophy $\hat{\epsilon}\pi \iota \sigma \iota \eta \iota \eta$ (science), and science itself a matter for schools and academic pursuits.
+These disciplines arose at a time when thinking was becoming "philosophy," philosophy, epistēmē (science), and science itself a matter for schools and academic pursuits.
 In the course of a philosophy so understood, science waxed and thinking waned.
 Thinkers prior to this period knew neither a "logic" nor an "ethics" nor "physics."
 Yet their thinking was neither illogical nor immoral.
-But they did think $\phi \iota \sigma \iota \iota \iota$ in a depth and breadth that no subsequent "physics" was ever again able to attain.
-The tragedies of Sophocles - provided such a comparison is at all permissible - preserve the $\dot{\eta}\theta \iota \iota \iota$ in their sayings more primordially than Aristotle's lectures on "ethics."
-A saying of Heraclitus that consists of only three words says something so simply that from it the essence of ethos immediately comes to light.
+But they did think physis in a depth and breadth that no subsequent "physics" was ever again able to attain.
+The tragedies of Sophoeles-provided such a comparison is at all permissible-preserve the ēthos in their sagas more primordially than Aristotle's lectures on "ethics."
+A saying of Heraclitus which consists of only three words says something so simply that from it the essence of the $\bar{e}thos$ immediately comes to light.

-[185] The saying of Heraclitus (Fragment 119) goes: ἡθος ἀνθρώπω δαίμων.
+The saying of Heraclitus (Frag.
+119) goes: ēthos anthröpöi daimön.
 This is usually translated, "A man's character is his daimon."
-This translation thinks in a modern way, not a Greek one. ἡθος means abode, dwelling place.
-The word names the open region in which the human being dwells.
-The open region of his abode allows what pertains to the essence of the human being, and what in thus arriving resides in nearness to him, to appear.
-The abode of the human being contains and preserves the advent of what belongs to the human being in his essence.
-According to Heraclitus's phrase this is δαίμων, the god.
-The fragment says: The human being dwells, insofar as he is a human being, in the nearness of god.
-A story that Aristotle reports (De partibus animalium, A, 5, 645 a17ff.) agrees with this fragment of Heraclitus.
-It runs:
+This translation thinks in a modern way, not a Greek one.
+Ethos means abode, dwelling place.
+The word names the open region in which man dwells.
+The open region of his abode allows what pertains to man's essence, and what in thus arriving resides in nearness to him, to appear.
+The abode of man contains and preserves the advent of what belongs to man in his essence.
+According to Heraclitus' phrase this is daimön, the god.
+The fragment says: Man dwells, insofar as he is man, in the nearness of god.
+A story that Aristotle reports (De parte animalium, I, 5, 645a 17) agrees with this fragment of Heraclitus.

 The story is told of something Heraclitus said to some strangers who wanted to come visit him.
 Having arrived, they saw him warming himself at a stove.
-Surprised, they stood there in consternation - above all because he encouraged them, the astounded ones, and called to them to come in, with the words, "For here too the gods are present."
+Surprised, they stood there in consternation-above all because he encouraged them, the astounded ones, and called for them to come in with the words, "For here too the gods are present."